top of page

 Setting up Workshop

 I created questions for the workshop participants to answer while constructing their own walking route.
-They were asked to visit at least three different numbers, and apply the questions to each individual site.
+They were asked to visit at least three different numbers, and answer the questions for each individual site.
 After the activity was completed, we planned in a discussion moment a week later to talk about what the participants had found.

 A Continuous Feedback Loop